 CECWA and Committees

-Commission membership is representative of all groups involved in Catholic education and members serve a three-year term, with eligibility for re-appointment for a second term.
+Commission members are appointed based on relevant skills and experience, and serve a three-year term, with eligibility for re-appointment for a second term.

 Catholic Education Commission of Western Australia (CECWA)